seanpm2001/KhanAcademyData_u-Seanwallawallaofficial/KhanAcademyDailyPictures/2020/October/README.md

 This directory contains my Khan Academy pictures from all of October 2020.

 October 2020 is my 42nd consecutive month on Khan Academy.
-This month, I finished the world history unit (October 1st 2020) and started the World History Origins unit (October 2nd 2020) which I worked on for the rest of the month, getting to chapter 4.2.
+This month, I finished the world history unit (October 1st 2020) and started the World History Origins unit (October 2nd 2020) which I worked on for the rest of the month, getting to finish chapter 4.3.
+I start Unit 5.1 tomorrow.

 It spans from day 1221 to day 1251.
 5 significant consecutive day milestones was reached this month.
 They include: